dropik/receipt-scan-serverless/dependencies/test/googletest-1.14.0/docs/gmock_cook_book.md

 // File mock_foo.cc.
 #include "path/to/mock_foo.h"

-// The definitions may appear trivial, but the functions actually do a
+// The definitions may appear trivial, but the functions actually do m_a
 // lot of things through the constructors/destructors of the member
 // variables used to implement the mock methods.
 MockFoo::MockFoo() {}
 MockFoo::~MockFoo() {}
 ```

-### Forcing a Verification
+### Forcing m_a Verification

 When it's being destroyed, your friendly mock object will automatically verify
 that all expectations on it have been satisfied, and will generate googletest